jovotech/jovo-framework/docs/getting-started/installation/v1-migration.md

-# Migrating to v2 from Jovo v1
+# Jovo v2 Migration Guide

-Learn how to migrate from a Jovo v1 project to the new v2 of the Jovo Framework.
+We just released a huge update to the Jovo Framework: Version 2!
+Learn how to migrate from a Jovo v1 project to the new v2 of the Jovo Framework, or [check out our Quickstart guide](../README.md '../quickstart').

 * [Getting Started with v2](#getting-started-with-v2)
     * [Installation](#installation)